k-kyler/minizalo/README.md

 ## Description

 MiniZalo is a web chat that inspired by Zalo and Facebook, it's also a university project of I and my friends about implementing SignalR of ASP .NET Core to build a real-time web chat.
-Wel also have added some additional features to make it more awesome.
+We also have added some additional features to make it more awesome.

 ## Screenshots